EXCLUSIVE-Germany may miss COVID-19 vaccine donation goal, blames manufacturers | Health

 - Germany

-The companies could not be immediately reached for comment.
+The other manufacturers could not be immediately reached for comment.
 EU countries have mostly promised to donate AstraZeneca and Johnson & Johnson vaccines.
 Many have restricted the use of these vaccines due to very rare cases of blood clotting.

 Any shortfall in donations is likely to heighten the criticism of richer nations, which are rolling out boosters and inoculating teenagers considered a low-risk from COVID-19, while the pandemic rages elsewhere.